ltdthanhdat/xteink-sync/README.md

 ## Why Xteink Sync

-Xteink Sync is built for a simple workflow:
+Xteink Sync is built to make syncing between your computer (local) and Xteink X4 (remote) visible and reviewable:

-1. scan local and remote
+1. sync files between your computer (local) and Xteink X4 (remote)
+2. scan both sides before syncing
-2. preview the sync plan
+3. preview the sync plan
-3. execute only after review
+4. execute only after review
-4. inspect the run later in history
+5. inspect the run later in history

-That keeps sync decisions visible instead of hiding them behind a blind push/pull flow.
+That keeps every sync decision clear instead of hiding it behind a blind push/pull flow.

 ## Features

+- Sync files between your computer (local) and Xteink X4 (remote)
 - Preview the sync plan before execution
-- Sync files between a local folder and a CrossPoint device
-- Support `bidirectional`, `pull-only`, and `push-only` modes
+- Support `bidirectional`, `pull-only`, and `push-only` sync
 - Surface conflicts separately from safe transfers
-- Store sync history for later review
-- Persist sync state to make future runs safer
+- Keep sync history and persisted state for safer future runs

 ## Download